For you Apple Watch and iPhone owners, whatever you do, they have messed up.

 What you would consider character defects.

-I know people who support Trump who never in my wildest dreams would they have accepted a candidate like that before.
+I know people who support Trump, who never in my wildest dreams would they have accepted a candidate like that before.

-But in this case they do, and it fascinates me why.
+But in this case, they do, and it fascinates me why.

 So I've endeavored to explain it and to understand it.

-I would think by the same token, Mary Joe, uh many Cruz supporters like you who believe completely in Ted in terms of every which way is good.
+I would think by the same token, Mary Joe, many Cruz supporters like you who believe completely in Ted in terms of every which way is good.

-Ted Cruz possesses all of them.
+Unquestionably present, unquestionably, Ted Cruz possesses all of them.

 Why isn't he the frontrunner?